fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ### Refactoring the backend

-Since version 3.0 Apollo Server has not provided support for subscriptions out of the box so we need to do some changes to get it set up.
+Since version 3.0 Apollo Server does not support subscriptions out of the box so we need to do some changes before we set up subscriptions.
 Let us also clean the app structure a bit.

 Let us start by extracting the schema definition to file
 <i>schema.js</i>